Apply for the Master of Education and Learning (MEdLn) through the Dunedin campus in 2023Apply Now

-The programme may be completed in eighteen months (two semesters of full-time study followed by completion of the Research Project or Professional Inquiry) but will normally be completed in three years of part-time study.
+The programme may be completed in eighteen months (two semesters of full-time study followed by completion of the Research Project, Professional Inquiry or Professional Practice Portfolio) but will normally be completed in three years of part-time study.
 Every candidate shall complete the requirements for the degree within eight years of admission to the programme.

 Withdrawal from the Programme

 - A candidate whose results are not satisfactory after completion of the first 120 points of study may be required to withdraw from the programme.

 - Where a candidate withdraws from the programme after completing at least 120 points for papers required in regulation 2(a), the Dean of the College of Education may recommend the award of the Postgraduate Diploma in Education and Learning.

 The research projects (EDUC 591 and EDUC 592) and portfolio (EDUC 590) shall be marked by two examiners who will agree upon a mark.
 In cases of significant discrepancy where agreement cannot be reached, a third examiner will be appointed.
 The reports of all examiners shall be made available to the external examiner to the College of Education, who will recommend a mark to the Dean of the College of Education.

 The degree may be awarded with distinction or with credit.